Delivery of Boeing Dreamliners to China held up

 “The approval process for the certification for the Boeing 787 aircraft is still in progress,” the regulator said in an email reply to Reuters on Monday.

-“The timing of the issue of the certificate will very much depend on the degree of cooperation of Boeing and U.S. Federal Aviation Administration.
+“The timing of the issue of the certificate will very much depend on the degree of cooperation of Boeing and U.S. Federal Aviation Administration (FAA).
 Currently the process is progressing smoothly,” it added.

 The Boeing 787 has already been certified by the FAA and European Aviation Safety Agency.